-The exam provider allows additional time for candidates who have a disability or whose native language differs to that of the examination paper.
+The exam provider allows additional time for candidates who have a disability.
 At least two weeks' notice will be required for processing this request.
 Failure to advise QA and provide evidence when requested, may result in the additional support not being offered via the policy.
-QA Exam Administration can be contacted by email email@example.com or by phone +44(0)1793 696162.
+QA Exam Administration can be contacted by email firstname.lastname@example.org or by phone +44(0)1793 696162.

 Any other assistance

 If you require any other assistance to attend your course, please get in contact and we will do everything we can to make your time at QA comfortable.
 Please contact your account manager, or via one of the options below:

 - Understand how organisations and projects are structured

 - Understand the principles of leadership and teamwork

 - Understand project scope management

 - Understand project procurement

 - Understand risk and issue management in the context of project management

 - Understand quality in the context of a project